dragbe/cemu_graphic_packs/Mods/BreathOfTheWild_HereditaryPowers/readme.txt

-NOTES:
-- don't enable the Climbing In The Rain and Hestu Mask graphic packs
+- don't enable the Climbing In The Rain, Snowquill And Desert Voe Boots and Hestu Mask graphic packs